rust-lang/rust-wiki-backup/Bikeshed-function-subtyping-wrt-regions.md

 ## Skolemization

-Information from Wikipedia:
+This section is more or less a gloss of the [Wikipedia article](https://en.wikipedia.org/wiki/Skolem_normal_form).

-Skolemization is getting rid of existential quantifiers, and creating new terms to replace them.
+Skolemization is the process of getting rid of existential quantifiers and creating new terms to replace them.
 In the simplest case (if there aren't any universal quantifiers to contend with), `exists x.
 P(x)` can change to simply `P(c)` where c is a new constant.
-This makese sense -- c is just the x that we know exists.
+This makes sense -- c is just the x that we know exists.

 If there are some universal quantifiers around the thing -- say,